dexie/dexie-website/docs/liveQuery().md

 Once again, the rule is that:
 <p>
-  <i class="fa fa-hand-o-right" aria-hidden="true"></i> If a database change would affect the result of your querier, your querier callback will be re-executed and your observable will emit the new result.
+  <i class="fa fa-hand-o-right" aria-hidden="true"></i> <b>If a database change would affect the result of your querier, your querier callback will be re-executed and your observable will emit the new result.</b>
 </p>

 # Playgrounds